 And as a delicious topper on any pie or cake, including my Old-fashioned Sour Cream Chocolate Fudge Cake!

-So if you're looking for an EASY Stabilized Whipped Cream Icing recipe for decorating cakes, a topping or a filling, give this one a try!
+So if you're looking for a Whipped Cream Icing recipe for decorating cakes, a topping or a filling, give this one a try!
 It really is the perfect topping for so many desserts and drinks!

 📋 Easy Stabilized Whipped Cream Frosting Recipe